vijay532/Game-Using-c-/README.md

 #K Unique substring

-with the help sliding window method this is be solved
+with the help sliding window method this is be solved and will remove from left